samdjones/dptool/README.md

 ## Building For Other Platforms

-If you want to build binaries for your friends on other platforms, it's really easy, e.g.:
+If you want to build binaries for your friends on other platforms without using GoReleaser, it's really easy, e.g.:

     $ GOOS=darwin GOARCH=amd64 go build
     $ GOOS=linux GOARCH=amd64 go build